-- (1) A retailer may apply a security deposit to offset amounts owed to it by a small customer if and only if: - (a) the customer fails to pay a bill and the failure results in de-energisation of the customer's premises by the retailer and there is no contractual right to re-energisation; or - (b) in relation to the issue of a final bill: - (i) the customer vacates the premises; or - (ii) the customer requests de-energisation of the premises; or - (iii) the customer transfers to another retailer. - (2) If a final bill includes amounts payable for goods and services provided by the retailer other than for the sale of energy, the retailer must apply the security deposit firstly in satisfaction of the charges for the sale of energy, unless: - (a) the customer otherwise directs; or - (b) another apportionment arrangement is agreed to by the customer.

-- (3) The retailer must account to the customer in relation to the application of a security deposit amount within 10 business days after the application of the security deposit. - (4) A reference in this clause to a security deposit includes a reference to any accrued interest on the security deposit.
+- (a) the customer fails to pay a bill and the failure results in de-energisation of the customer's premises by the retailer and there is no contractual right to re-energisation; or - (b) in relation to the issue of a final bill: - (i) the customer vacates the premises; or - (ii) the customer requests de-energisation of the premises; or - (iii) the customer transfers to another retailer.
+189 - (2) If a final bill includes amounts payable for goods and services provided by the retailer other than for the sale of energy, the retailer must apply the security deposit firstly in satisfaction of the charges for the sale of energy, unless: - (a) the customer otherwise directs; or - (b) another apportionment arrangement is agreed to by the customer.
+190 - (3) The retailer must account to the customer in relation to the application of a security deposit amount within 10 business days after the application of the security deposit.191 - (4) A reference in this clause to a security deposit includes a reference to any accrued interest on the security deposit. - (5) Application of this clause to standard retail contracts